-(1) Bolts under $1\frac{1}{2}$ in.
-(38 mm) in nominal diameter which require machined tests shall preferably use a standard $\frac{1}{2}$ -in., (13 mm) round 2-in.
-(50 mm) gauge length test specimen (see Fig. 4); however, bolts of small cross-section that will not permit the taking of this standard test specimen shall use one of the small-size-specimens-proportional-tostandard (see Fig. 4) and the specimen shall have a reduced section as large as possible.
-In all cases, the longitudinal axis of the specimen shall be concentric with the axis of the bolt; the head and threaded section of the bolt may be left intact, as in Fig. A3.3 and Fig. A3.4, or shaped to fit the holders or grips of the testing machine so that the load is applied axially.
+the specimen shall be concentric with the axis of the bolt; the head and threaded section of the bolt may be left intact, as in Fig. A3.3 and Fig. A3.4, or shaped to fit the holders or grips of the testing machine so that the load is applied axially.
 The gauge length for measuring the elongation shall be four times the diameter of the specimen.

-(2) For bolts $1\frac{1}{2}$ in. and over in nominal diameter, a standard $\frac{1}{2}$ -in. round 2-in. gauge length test specimen shall be turned from the bolt, having its axis midway between the center and outside surface of the body of the bolt as shown in Fig. A3.5.

-(3) Machined specimens are to be tested in tension to determine the properties prescribed by the product specifications.
+- (2) For bolts 11⁄2 in. and over in nominal diameter, a standard 1⁄2-in. round 2-in. gauge length test specimen shall be turned from the bolt, having its axis midway between the center and outside surface of the body of the bolt as shown in Fig. A3.5. - (3) Machined specimens are to be tested in tension to determine the properties prescribed by the product specifications.
 The methods of testing and determination of properties shall be in accordance with Section 14 of these test methods.